 Prosper claims to have a high-quality pool of borrowers.
 The company says the average borrower has a FICO credit score of 710 and an average annual income of more than $96,000.
 The company makes money through loan origination fees of between 2.41% and 5%.

 Prosper’s main backers include Sequoia Capital, Francisco Partners, Institutional Venture Partners, and Credit Suisse NEXT Fund.

-Unlike Lending Tree and Prosper, Upstart is only available to accredited investors.
+Unlike Lending Club and Prosper, Upstart is only available to accredited investors.
 This means you can’t purchase loans through Upstart unless you have a net worth of $1 million (not including your house) or an income of $200,000 or more.

-Founded by a team of former Google employees, Upstart boasts that it’s a better platform for borrowers because uses artificial intelligence and a wide range of other factors to determine credit-worthiness.
+Founded by a team of former Google employees, Upstart boasts that it’s a better platform for borrowers because it uses artificial intelligence and a wide range of other factors to determine credit-worthiness.
 Upstart relies on more than credit scores, going so far as to analyze job history, education and even area of study.
 About half of loan approvals through Upstart are fully automated.